Learn something new every day More Info... by email

 Studies have also found that there are several critical periods, during which the brain establishes pathways for specific function.
 At around two months, for example, babies experience a critical period in the development of their vision.
-If children are not exposed to lots of visual stimuli during this period, or a minor eye condition goes undiagnosed, they can experience lifelong vision problems because their brain development during this critical period was incomplete.
+If children are not exposed to lots of visual stimuli during this period, or a minor eye condition goes undiagnosed, they can experience lifelong vision problems because their development during this critical period was incomplete.

 There are a number of products which are supposed to make “smarter babies” by targeting specific areas of brain development.
 However, studies have shown that these products don't have as much of an impact as real-life connections with people.
 For example, a parent reading a story to a child appears to be more beneficial than a parent drilling a child with alphabet flash cards, or a parent playing a recording of someone reading a story.
 Even talking to and playing with an infant can be beneficial, with no special tools or experience required.